Tag Archive | African blue basil

 Find an area that gets full sun if you want lots of flowers.
 Full sun is at least 6 hours, but annuals will positively thrive in more sun than that.
 Summer annuals blooming heavily in sun will attract the most pollinators.

 But several species prefer shade, such as impatiens.
 The ‘Imara’ impatiens, resistant to impatiens downy mildew, provides a carpet of color under the trees and shrubs.
-This plant attracts bees and butterflies, and also hummingbirds.
+This annual plant attracts bees and butterflies, and also hummingbirds.

 How Big Is Big?